Pipe & Table Webhooks

 Definition

 Pipe/Table Webhooks are payloads that are sent to a configured endpoint whenever an action occurs at the pipe or table level.
-Currently, this includes card and table record management webhooks, such as: card.create, card.field_update, card.move, card.done, card.delete, card.late, card.overdue, card.expired
+Currently, this includes card and table record management webhooks, such as: card.create, card.field_update, card.move, card.done, card.delete, card.late, card.overdue, card.expired, audit log export events such as audit_log.export_finished, and automation events such as automation.execution

 Queries